-The designated attendance lead ("DAL") at the school is Karen Edwards - Headteacher
+The Senior Attendance Champion ("SAC") at the school is Mrs Hayley Harrison, Headteacher.

-The DAL will be responsible for the strategic approach to attendance at the school and will:
+The SAC will be responsible for championing and improving attendance at the school and will:

-- offer a clear vision for attendance improvement - evaluate and monitor attendance expectations and processes - oversee attendance and absence data analysis - ensure that key attendance messages are communicated to parents and pupils - provide data and reports to support the work of the board of trustees (see below).
+- seta clear vision for improving and maintaining good attendance - establish and maintain effective systems for tackling absence and ensure that these are followed by staff - evaluate and monitor attendance expectations and processes - have a strong grasp of absence data to focus the collective efforts of the school - ensure that key attendance messages are communicated to parents and pupils - provide data and reports to support the work of the board of trustees (see below).